min2ha/ukwa-site/content/target/62802/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Martin Selmayr: The man at the heart of a Brussels saga

 The European Commissions denied allegations of cronyism after a protégé of its president, Jean-Claude Juncker, was given one of the most powerful jobs in the EU civil service.